 Professional Portfolio Critique and External Advisory Council

-Graduating students from the Associate of Arts degree program are given a chance to hone their job-search skills in the Portfolio Design and Presentation class.
+Graduating students from an Associate of Arts degree program are given a chance to hone their job-search skills in the Portfolio Design and Presentation class.
 In this capstone class, students are given the opportunity to assimilate all that they have learned while at Wade College; the final product is a professional portfolio showcasing the work they have done while a student at Wade College.
-All students, regardless of concentration, will produce a portfolio suited to their career needs.
+All students, regardless of program, will produce a portfolio suited to their career needs.
 At the conclusion of the trimester, eligible graduating students present their portfolios to a panel of industry professionals at the Professional Portfolio Critique and receive constructive feedback for additional preparation for real-world presentations and employment.

-Graduating students the Bachelor of Arts degree program have the opportunity to produce a career-focused professional portfolio showcasing the advanced work they have completed in the Bachelor of Arts program at Wade College and work gained in the industry.
+Graduating students from a Bachelor of Arts degree program have the opportunity to produce a career-focused professional portfolio showcasing the advanced work they have completed in the Bachelor of Arts program at Wade College and work gained in the industry.
 The Professional Practices course also allows students to refine their career planning tools, practical strategies, self-promotion methods to facilitate career success.
-At the conclusion of the trimester, eligible graduating Bachelor of Arts students will showcase their professional portfolio to the External Advisory Council.
+At the conclusion of the trimester, eligible graduating Bachelor of Arts degree program students will showcase their professional portfolio to the External Advisory Council.
 The council, consisting of independent, third-party industry professionals, who evaluate each student’s portfolio presentation based on the viability of their portfolio work, organization, attention to detail, and the readiness for employment or self-employment

 Merchandising & Design Industry Panel Discussion